wbazant/markerAlignmentsPaper/paper.md

 ### Our method and software

-We have developed a software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
+In addition to the software for running simulations and making figures for this publication we have developed a software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
 It allows us to explore aforementioned ideas about query identity and multiple alignments per query, and realize a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.

 The tool is implemented in Python.
 It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].